AustenLamacraft/academic-kickstart/content/post/online-demos-with-pyodide/index.md

 `loadPyodide` returns the `pyodide` module.
 If you're wondering where `loadPyodide` function came from: it's loaded as a script in the `index.html` of the page you're viewing: we'll get to that shortly.

 Now comes one of the major oddities of using Python in the browser.
 Usually you import packages and modules from your file system.
-In the browser you don't have access to a real file system, so you have to load your code into a "virtual" file system before carrying (more or less) as normal.
-In this cases, the code at `assets/ising.py` is written to the virtual file system as `ising.py`, before `pyodide.pyimport("ising")` does what you'd normally expect `import ising` to do.
+In the browser you don't have access to a real file system, so you have to load your code into a "virtual" file system before carrying on (more or less) as normal.
+In this case, the code at `assets/ising.py` is written to the virtual file system as `ising.py`, before `pyodide.pyimport("ising")` does what you'd normally expect `import ising` to do.
 So when we call `loadSim()` it will return our `ising` module and we'll be good to go.

 For the visualization I'm using [p5.js](https://p5js.org/) (again loaded in `index.html`) because it's very friendly, but you could use whatever visualization library you like, or do it in raw JS if that's your thing.
 In p5.js you define functions like `setup()` and `draw()` that (you've guessd it) setup at the beginning and draw each frame.